qpv-research-group/rayflare/docs/Installation/installation.rst

 Here we download my fork of S4 (modified to be compatible with Python3), move to the downloaded directory, and then we make the Python extension.
 If you activated the virtual environment before running this, S4 should automatically install into that virtual environment.

+**Note for users of new Mac devices with Apple M1/ARM chips:** You can install packages using Homebrew as described above, but instead of :literal:`make S4_pyext`, you should run :literal:`make S4_pyext --file="Makefile.m1"`.

 .. _install:

 Installing RayFlare